Votes for Women and Other Plays

 About the Editor

-For Aurora Metro Books, her other books are Classic Plays by Women (Aurora Metro Books, 2010) and Art, Theatre and Women’s Suffrage, written jointly with Irene Cockroft was published by Aurora Metro Books in 2010.
+For Aurora Metro Books, her other books are Classic Plays by Women (2010) and Art, Theatre and Women’s Suffrage, written jointly with Irene Cockroft and 50 Women in Theatre ed.
+Cheryl Robson

 About the authors